Georgia Grand Tour

 Guide: Full day

-Day 9 — Discover Svaneti: Mestia, A UNESCO Heritage
+Day 9 — Travel to Svaneti and Explore Mestia's UNESCO Heritage

-Today, we'll journey to the northern mountains of the Svaneti region.
+Today, we'll journey to the northern mountains of the Svaneti region on your Georgia tour.
 Along the way, you'll visit the intriguing ethno village of Sisatura to learn about Georgian traditions in this area.
-Next, we'll visit the largest dam in Europe, taking a break for lunch surrounded by glaciers and towering mountains.
-The drive will continue with breathtaking views of alpine meadows, dense forests, and traditional Svanetian villages complete with their distinctive defensive towers, until we reach the small town of Mestia, where we'll simply bask in the beauty of this UNESCO World Heritage site.
+Next, we'll visit the Enguri Dam, the largest dam in Europe, standing at 271 meters (889 feet) high, taking a break for lunch surrounded by glaciers and towering mountains.
+The drive will continue with breathtaking views of alpine meadows, dense forests, and traditional Svanetian villages complete with their distinctive defensive towers, built between the 9th and 13th centuries, until we reach the small town of Mestia, a UNESCO World Heritage site nestled at 1,700 meters (5,577 feet) above sea level, where we'll simply bask in its majestic beauty.
 Dinner and overnight stay in Mestia.

 Route: Zeda Gordi — Private car | 225 km · 5 h Mestia